 Saint Susanna lived in the time of Emperor Maximian and was from Rome with a pagan father and Jewish mother.
 Turning to Christ, she received baptism from Bishop Silvan.
 After the death of her parents, she distributed all her wealth to the poor.
-Freeing her servants and handmaids from the yoke of slavery.
-Dressing in men’s clothing and cutting her hair, she entered a monastery of monks, named John.
+She was freeing her servants and handmaids from the yoke of slavery.
+Dressing in men’s clothing and cutting her hair, she entered a monastery of monks named John.

 The biblical meaning of the name Susanna means lotus flower.
-Even though it is just a flower that grows all over the world, it has inspired many songs and poems about it, especially those people who seem to be mystified by its beauty.
+Even though it is just a flower that grows worldwide, it has inspired many songs and poems about it, especially those who seem mystified by its beauty.

 She worked many miracles in the name of Christ.
-When the ighemon Alexander came to Elephtheripolis and offered sacrifices to idols, the saint went there of her own accord and by her prayer brought the idols to the ground.
+When the hegemon Alexander came to Elephtheripolis and offered sacrifices to idols, the saint went there of her own accord and, by her prayer, brought the idols to the ground.

 Who was Susanna in the Bible?

-It was in the eighth year of the reign of the king of Persia, when Varsken, son of Arshusha, set out for the royal court.
-He too had been a Christian before, of a Christian father and mother.
-And his wife was the daughter of Vardan, the orchestrate of the Armenians.
+In the eighth year of the reign of the king of Persia, Varsken, son of Arshusha, set out for the royal court.
+He, too, had been a Christian before, of a Christian father and mother.
+And his wife was the daughter of Varda.
+They orchestrate the Armenians.

-Saint Susanna the Queen is honored on 28 August and in the Bible she is presented as a biblical character and martyr.
+Saint Susanna the Queen is honored on 28 August and presented as a biblical character and martyr in the Bible.
 The Life of Saint Suzanika is the oldest preserved work of Georgian literature.
-It was written by her confessor, from information known to him directly.
-Therefore we will take her life from this work itself, quoting the most important moments and summarizing the rest.
+Her confessor wrote it from information known to him directly.
+Therefore we will take her life from this work, quoting the critical moments and summarizing the rest.